kainkalju/httpsanitizer/README.md

 `strip_quotation` will remove double quotation marks

-`strip_binary` will strip all character names outside of defined 8-bit letters like TAB, NUL, BEL, etc.
+`strip_binary` will strip all characters outside of defined 8-bit letters like TAB, NUL, BEL, etc.

 `strip_html` will remove HTML tags from text